koktaildotcom/com.sure-petcare/README.txt

 Introduction
 This app integrate the `Sure Petcare` products into Homey.
-Manage the state of your pet- or catflap and keep track of your pets!
+Manage the state of your pet- or catflap or feeder and keep track of your pets!

 Usage
 1. Install app